Writing Prompts/Exercises & Tips

 This book will keep me going with lots of story ideas for quite some time!

 “After reading only a few prompts, my mind is buzzing with lots of story ideas already.
 Morgen uses a few words to kickstart ideas, leaving the rest up to your imagination which is how it should be – I don’t want to re-write another author’s work and ideas – I just need a little help to create “original” ones.

 As a newbie writer I liked the intro that Morgen gave on first, second, third person perspectives, past and present tenses and how they can all be used to mix-and-match for even more new ideas.
 I also liked the “tip of the week” which helps to keep you on the right track and avoid new-writer mistakes.”

-Have you made good use of 'The 365-day Writer's Block Workbooks'?
+Have you made good use of the Writer’s Block Workbooks?

 A review on GoodReads would be highly appreciated.
 Thank you.